Protecting habitat for the birds on the Rice Lake Plains

 These small, migratory songbirds have large, somewhat flat heads, short necks and short tails.
 No other North American bird has a white back and black underparts (some have described this look as wearing a tuxedo backwards).
 Males have a distinctive straw-coloured patch on the head.

 Found in tall grasslands, uncut pastures, overgrown fields and meadows, bobolink populations have declined considerably over the past half century.
 Listed as threatened by Committee on the Status of Endangered Wildlife in Canada (COSEWIC), the quality of bobolink nesting habitat has declined over time due to modern hay production practices, such as earlier maturing seed mixtures and shorter crop rotation cycles.

 Eastern meadowlark (Photo by Bill Hubick)

 A medium-sized, migratory songbird, the eastern meadowlark has a bright yellow throat and belly, a black "V" on its breast and white flanks with black streaks.
 It breeds primarily in moderately tall grasslands, such as pastures and hayfields.
 It is also found in alfalfa fields, weedy borders of croplands, roadsides, orchards, airports, shrubby overgrown fields or other open areas.

-Listed as threatened by COSEWIC, eastern meadowlark numbers are shrinking due to the loss of suitable habitat that has resulted from development, changes in farming practices, grassland fragmentation, reforestation and the use of pesticides.
+Listed as threatened by COSEWIC, eastern meadowlark numbers are shrinking due to the loss of suitable habitat due to development, changes in farming practices, grassland fragmentation, reforestation and the use of pesticides.

 Eastern whip-poor-will (Photo by Tammy McQuade, Macaulay Library)

-Known for their characteristic "whip-poor-will" evening call, this medium-sized bird has mottled brown and grey feathers that help it blend in with its surroundings.
+Known for its characteristic "whip-poor-will" evening call, this medium-sized bird has mottled brown and grey feathers that help it blend in with its surroundings.

 The whip-poor-will is usually found in areas with a mix of open and forested areas, such as savannahs, open woodlands or openings in more mature, deciduous, coniferous and mixed forests.
 Listed as threatened by COSEWIC, the main threat to the species is likely habitat loss and degradation.